-- When your personal data was unlawfully processed.
+- When the personal data was unlawfully processed.

-- When your personal data has to be erased in order to comply with a legal obligation.
+- When the personal data has to be erased in order to comply with a legal obligation.

-If you would like to request erasure of your personal data, please contact us via the contact us section.
+If you would like to request erasure of your personal data, please contact us in writing.
 Please note that each request will be reviewed on a case by case basis and where we have a lawful reason to retain the data, it may not be erased.

 You have the right to restrict processing in certain situations such as:

 - Where you contest the accuracy of your personal data, we will restrict the processing until you have verified the accuracy of your personal data.